tverderesi/sequelize-orm/README.md

 - [x] Seed the database with initial data.
 - [x] Implement PersonController for CRUD operations on People.
 - [x] Implement CohortController for CRUD operations on Cohorts.
-- [x] Create routes for People and Cohorts.
+- [x] Create routes for People and Cohorts, Levels and Enrollments.

-### To-Do:

-- [ ] Implement LevelController for CRUD operations on Levels.
+- [x] Implement LevelController for CRUD operations on Levels.
-- [ ] Implement EnrollmentController for CRUD operations on Enrollments.
+- [x] Implement EnrollmentController for CRUD operations on Enrollments.
+- [x] Implement PeopleController for CRUD operations on People.
+- [x] Implement CohortController for CRUD operations on Cohorts.
+- [x] Refactor Controllers into Services.
 - [ ] Create client-side application for interacting with the API using Next.js.
 - [ ] Host the database and deploy the application to a production environment.